CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 ## Github in the container

+I created the template for bash script `personal_keys_and_settings.sh` that contains all the steps from below.
+You need to personalize it first.
+Read the instructions inside the `personal_keys_and_settings.sh` file.

 Git inside the container does not yet have your information, that it needs:
 In `WSL2 terminal`: